basho/basho_docs/source/languages/en/riak/community/bugs.md

 ---

 Bugs happen.
-The Basho Dev Team does all that it can to ensure our users are kept up to date on critical bugs and issues that may occur.
+The Basho Dev Team does all that it can to ensure our users are kept up-to-date on critical bugs and issues that may occur.
 Here's the protocol to follow when you think you might have found something that needs reporting.